Fillet of Sole with Crispy Ginger and Baby Bok Choy

 The bok choy and sole are delicious but the ginger's the clincher in this recipe.
 So crisp and flavorful, we snacked on it all afternoon.

-- 16 oz uncooked sole, four 4-oz fillets
+uncooked sole16 oz, four 4-oz fillets

-- 2 Tbsp low sodium soy sauce, divided
+low sodium soy sauce2 Tbsp, divided

-- 1 tsp ginger root, fresh, minced
+ginger root1 tsp, fresh, minced

-Place a large nonstick skillet over medium-high heat; add 1 tablespoon of oil.
+- Place a large nonstick skillet over medium-high heat; add 1 tablespoon of oil.
 Place fillets in skillet and cook, flipping fillets gently so they do not break apart, about 2 to 3 minutes per side; remove fish to a plate and cover to keep warm.

-Add remaining tablespoon of oil to same skillet; place over medium-high heat.
+- Add remaining tablespoon of oil to same skillet; place over medium-high heat.
 When hot, add ginger matchsticks; cook for 3 minutes, turning once.
 Add 1 tablespoon of soy sauce and cook until all liquid is absorbed; remove ginger from skillet.

-Off heat, coat skillet with cooking spray; add garlic and minced ginger and cook over medium-high heat for 30 seconds.
+- Off heat, coat skillet with cooking spray; add garlic and minced ginger and cook over medium-high heat for 30 seconds.
 Add bok choy and cook until wilted, about 3 minutes; stir in remaining tablespoon of soy sauce.

-To serve, place 1/2 cup of bok choy on a plate; top with 1 fillet and 2 tablespoons of ginger.
+- To serve, place 1/2 cup of bok choy on a plate; top with 1 fillet and 2 tablespoons of ginger.